Commercial Pizza Cutters: 4 Best Types for Pizzerias

 While less common in high-volume pizzerias, heavy-duty pizza scissors offer a unique approach to slicing.

 • Disadvantages: Scissors are generally slower than wheel or rocker cutters, making them less suitable for busy commercial environments.
-They may also struggle with very thick or extremely crispy crusts, and cleaning can be more involved due to their multiple components.
+They may struggle with very thick or extremely crispy crusts, and cleaning can be more involved due to their multiple components.

 Decoding the Details: Detailed Comparison of Commercial Pizza Cutter Types